Manny the Milkman

 Though you may know David best by the witticisms and wisdom he shares online, he’s also shared his perspective on pretty much everything—from Champagne to Welsh cuisine, from his complaints about growing up with Momma Leite to the trials and tribulations of being a super taster— in print, radio, and television.
 His first book, The New Portuguese Table: Exciting Flavors from Europe’s Western Coast, explored the food of his heritage and won the 2010 IACP First Book/Julia Child Award.
 He’s also shared his opinion in publications including the New York Times, Martha Stewart Living, Saveur, Bon Appétit, Gourmet, Food & Wine, Los Angeles Times, Chicago Sun-Times, The Washington Post, Charlotte Observer, and TheMorningNews.org.

-Always a talker, David has been a frequent guest host on Martha Stewart Living Radio, including “Cooking Today,” and can also be heard as interviewer and guest on public radio’s The Splendid Table hosted by Lynne Rossetto Kasper.
-He’s appeared on The Today Show and is a regular guest on WTNH-TV.
+Always a talker, David has been a frequent guest and host on Martha Stewart Living Radio programs, including “Cooking Today,” as well as a guest on Lucinda Scala Quinn’s program, “Mad Hungry Monday.”
+He’s also been heard on NPR’s “All Thing Considered” and is currently a correspondent on public radio’s The Splendid Table hosted by Lynne Rossetto Kasper.
+He’s appeared on History Channel 2′s “United Stuff of America,” Food Network’s “Beat Bobby Flay,” The Today Show, “Radical Sabbatical,” and is a regular guest on WTNH-TV.

 David’s award-winning way of seeing the world has been included in the Best Food Writing series from 2001 to 2012.
 He won the 2008 James Beard Award for Newspaper Feature Writing Without Recipes for his article “In a ’64 T-Bird, Chasing a Date with a Clam” and was nominated for the same award the following year for his article “Perfection?
 Hint: It’s Warm and Has a Secret,” both from the New York Times.
 He was a 2006 winner of the Bert Greene Award for Food Journalism.